ludgerpaehler/Presentations_Public/README.md

-# Presentations_Public
+# Index of Presentations

-Public Repository of Presentations
+Public Repository of Presentations in [reveal.js](https://revealjs.com), and doubled on the [webpage](https://ludger.fyi/presentations).